Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Geometric Phase of an Active Electric Dipole

 Here, the closed path, $\mathcal{P}$, of integration of the electric vector potential on the LHS of eqn. (\ref{ABE}) encloses the surface, $S$, in which the electric flux flows.
 Thus, in analogy, the first term on the RHS gives the static dual geometric phase, while the second gives the general time dependent term.
 For the static case the geometric phase depends on the enclosed electric flux, $\Phi_E=\int_{S} \vec{D}_T \cdot d\vec{S}$, which for a path, $\mathcal{P}$, at the mid point of the magnetic current boundary, the minimum value should be equal to the quantum of electric charge, $q=e$, for a single electron system or, $q=2e$, for a paired electron system.
 These equations should be valid for both bound-charge and free-charge actively polarized systems.

-Considering modern polarization theory based on Berry phase, the definition of polarization was developed through the microscopic crystal lattice surface and volume charge distributions.
-As discussed by Vanderbuilt \cite{Vanderbilt2018}, modern polarization theory is based on the heuristic replacement of the position vector, $\vec{r}\rightarrow i\nabla_{\vec{k}}$, by the $\vec{k}$-derivative operator.
-Thus, Berry phase is considered in momentum space rather that position space, and the polarization is quantised, so that $\vec{P}\rightarrow\vec{P}+\Delta \vec{P}_e^i$, corresponds to $\phi_{E_ {AB}}\rightarrow\phi_{E_ {AB}}+2\pi$ \cite{King-Smith1993,Vanderbilt2018}.
-In contrast, our approach allows us to relate the same quanta of polarization to the electric Berry phase in position space.
-In a similar way, Onoda et.al. \cite{Onoda2004} have described the topological nature of polarization and charge pumping \cite{Thouless83} in ferroelectrics using an analogy to magnetostatics, by introducing a vector field with a Berry phase as a linear response of the covalent part of polarization, which has incorporated a generalization of the Born charge tensor.
-In principle this microscopic type of description should be equivalent to a macroscopic description of polarization with a non-zero curl and an electric vector potential as introduced in this work.
-A similar strategy has also been previously presented in \cite{Fang92,Song2019}, and suggests the magnetic current boundary source carries the crystal momentum.
+Considering modern polarisation theory based on Berry phase, the definition of polarisation was developed through the microscopic crystal lattice surface and volume charge distributions.
+As discussed by Vanderbuilt \cite{Vanderbilt2018}, modern polarisation theory is based on the heuristic replacement of the position vector, $\vec{r}\rightarrow i\nabla_{\vec{k}}$, by the $\vec{k}$-derivative operator.
+Thus, Berry phase is considered in momentum space rather that position space, and the polarisation is quantised, so that $\vec{P}\rightarrow\vec{P}+\Delta \vec{P}_e^i$, corresponds to $\phi_{E_ {AB}}\rightarrow\phi_{E_ {AB}}+2\pi$ \cite{King-Smith1993,Vanderbilt2018}.
+In contrast, our approach allows us to relate the same quanta of polarisation to the electric Berry phase in position space.
+In a similar way, Onoda et.al. \cite{Onoda2004} have described the topological nature of polarisation and charge pumping \cite{Thouless83} in ferroelectrics using an analogy to magnetostatics, by introducing a vector field with a Berry phase as a linear response of the covalent part of polarisation, which has incorporated a generalization of the Born charge tensor.
+In principle this microscopic type of description should be equivalent to a semiclassical emergent macroscopic description of polarisation with a non-zero curl and an electric vector potential as introduced in this work.
+A similar strategy has also been presented in \cite{Fang92,Song2021}, and suggests the magnetic current boundary source is an instanton, with a Berry phase, which carries non zero crystal momentum.